Last updated Sep 12, 2023

 Troubleshooting

-Check that you’re adding a valid GitHub repository link from the organization(s) connected to the GitHub app.
-In the case where you have multiple GitHub organizations connected, you may only fork a public repository if the repository is from your connected GitHub organization(s).
+Check that you’re adding a valid Bitbucket or GitHub repository link from the workspace(s) or organization(s) connected to the respective app.

 I created a template, but a webhook wasn't added to it